-Courses may be offered during the summer session, limited up to seven credits by students.
+Special remedial courses may be offered during the summer session, limited up to seven credits by students unless authorized by Dean of Academics.
 The offer will depend on sufficient demand, availability of faculty members, and eligibility of students.
 Registration will be under special student status.
 The honor points granted in summer courses will only affect the cumulative grade point average (GPA) of the student.
 Summer courses are intended to give the students the opportunity to repeat courses on which they either failed or withdrew.
+The School is under no obligation to offer these courses